Twitter user growth rises but weak sales highlight Musk challenges | Technology

 Twitter user growth rises but weak sales highlight Musk challenges

-When Musk closes the deal, he will be overseeing a company that has had long-standing struggles with internal dysfunction, indecision and lack of accountability, Reuters previously reported according to eight current and former Twitter employees.
-Daily active users on Twitter rose to 229 million in the first quarter ended March 31, from 199 million a year earlier.
+"Elon Musk is buying Twitter at a time when the company is struggling to attract new users following the pandemic-driven surge," said Haris Anwar, senior analyst at Investing.com.
+To put Twitter's user growth in perspective, since the height of the pandemic, sequential quarterly increases have ranged between 1 million and 7 million, after growing by 20 million daily active users in the second quarter of 2020.

-Twitter Inc on Thursday reported overall revenue and ad sales that fell short of expectations, hurt by the ongoing war in Ukraine, laying out the challenges billionaire Elon Musk will face if he takes over the social media company.
-Although it reported stronger-than-expected user growth in what could be the last quarter as a public company, Twitter shares fell slightly.
+Twitter Inc on Thursday reported revenue and ad sales that fell short of expectations and were depressed by the ongoing war in Ukraine, laying out the challenges billionaire Elon Musk will face if he takes over the social media company.
+The company also reported 12 million new users in the quarter, its highest rise in users since the height of the pandemic, and the mixed news left the shares up 0.6% in late morning trade.

+The report could be Twitter's last as a public company, although the stock price, which is at an 11% discount to Musk's offer price, indicates substantial doubts that Musk will go through with the deal.
 "Elon Musk is buying Twitter at a time when the company is struggling to attract new users following the pandemic-driven surge," said Haris Anwar, senior analyst at Investing.com.
-To put Twitter's user growth in perspective, the sequential addition of 12 million users in the first quarter is the biggest since the height of the pandemic.
-Since then, it has not come near that level and has ranged between 1 million to 7 million new users per quarter, after growing by 20 million daily active users in the second quarter of 2020.

 "The macro environment is becoming hostile with advertisers curbing their spending as they deal with inflation, which is running at a four-decade high," Anwar said.
 Musk has said that Twitter should not serve advertising, which would allow the platform to have more control over its content policies.
 Advertisers generally prefer strong content moderation, to help prevent their brand from appearing next to unsuitable content.